rominf/profanity-filter/README.md

 Note, that order of languages in `languages` argument does matter.
-If a language tool (profane words list, Spacy model, HunSpell dictionary or pymorphy2 dictionary) is not found for a language that was detected for part of text, `profanityfilter` library automatically fallbacks to the first suitable language in `languages`.
+If a language tool (profane words list, Spacy model, HunSpell dictionary or pymorphy2 dictionary) is not found for a language that was detected for part of text, `profanity-filter` library automatically fallbacks to the first suitable language in `languages`.

 As a consequence, if you want to filter just Russian profanity, you still need to specify some other language in `languages` argument to fallback on for loading Spacy model to perform tokenization, because, as noted before, there is